 For example with ExaVault, storing your files with their hosted FTP service includes enterprise-grade security.
 ExaVault treats FTP and SFTP with the same respect no matter which way you connect to transfer files as they support both types of connections.

 Connecting Through SFTP

 You can use the same FTP client application to make your SFTP connections.
 With SFTP, the connection is encrypted, and the file transfer process is more secure.
-To make a connection an SFTP connection, change the appropriate connection setting in your client software.
-Most, but not all FTP client software supports SFTP.
+To make a connection via SFTP, change the appropriate connection setting in your client software.
+Most, but not all FTP client software also supports SFTP.

-For an FTP or SFTP client, we recommend FileZilla and Cyberduck.
+For an FTP or SFTP client, you can start with FileZilla or Cyberduck.
 These are just two of the many desktop FTP clients available.

 “FileZilla is a free and open source FTP client for Windows, Mac and Linux.
 It is developed and maintained by Tim Kosse and the FileZilla team.
 Development started in 2001 and it has evolved to become one of the most popular FTP clients in use today.”

 FileZilla is a great widely used client.
-They offer basic functions to advanced features that help you manage your files and transfer speeds.
+FileZilla offers basic functions to advanced features that help you manage your files and transfer speeds.
 This popular FTP client also supports SFTP.
-Here is a handy introduction page if you’re interested in choosing FIleZilla as your FTP client.
+Here is a handy introduction page if you’re interested in choosing FileZilla as your FTP client.